BlazejPr/SwiftSoapRequest/README.md

 Tool for sending request to WebService using swift 5

-Copy SoapRequest.swift into your project
+1. Copy SoapRequest.swift into your project
+2. Add xml scheme file

-check how to use in ExampleViewController..
+3. check how to use in ExampleViewController..

+Nowadays this tool is testing..
 B. Kita